statsig-io/docs/docs/feature-gates/feature-gates-lifecycle.md

       ![image](https://user-images.githubusercontent.com/120431069/216166665-b9ad6655-4c6e-4b66-8a65-8e94e98e3485.png)

-# FAQs
+### FAQs

 **What is the best practice for our team to do a feature gate cleanup?**
-- We recommend having a quarterly “feature gate cleanup party”, where the team blocks out a chunk of time to identify all gates that need to be cleaned up (step #2) and remove the references from their codebase.
+- We recommend having a quarterly “feature gate cleanup party," where the team blocks out a chunk of time to identify all gates that need to be cleaned up (step #2) and remove the references from their codebase.
 One person can then follow up after 7 days to make sure all those gates are now receiving 0 checks on Statsig and can mark them as “Archived”.
 Overtime, your team should see more **Archived** gates than **Launched/Disabled/In Progress** gates.

 **Who can make these status changes?**
 - Consistent with any other changes to a gate, anyone will be able to make a change, but it will require the same review process for the change to be approved.

 **Once my gate has been launched or disabled, can I re-enable rule evaluation for it?**
 - Yes, once the feature gate is **Launched** or **Disabled**, you will see a banner with an option to re-enable rule evaluation.
 However, please note that once the feature gate has been **Archived**, it cannot be reversed.

-**Oops, my feature that hasn’t been rolled out fully is doing something unexpected.
-Can I just disable the gate as a kill switch?**
-- You can, but assuming you’ll be iterating on this feature and re-testing it, you’ll have to re-enable gate evaluation at some point.
-So it would be easier to just change the rule itself, instead of updating the status.

 **When would I delete a feature gate?**
 - We recommend that you use Delete only for mistakes.
 Deletion removes the gate and its history from Statsig, and having your Feature Gate Catalog retain history of your gates will help you see valuable information like velocity of your team’s feature releases, # of launches decisions made, etc.